 Jeanne Allen began her career on Capitol Hill and served as an official in the U.S. Department of Education from 1983-1988.
 She holds a B.A. in Political Science from Dickinson College and a M.S.Ed. from the University of Pennsylvania.
 Among her charitable and civic works, she is on the DaVinci Council of the National Italian American Foundation (NIAF), is a Dame in both the Order of Malta and in the Constantinian Order of St. George, and a member of the John Carroll Society.
 Jeanne Allen has been awarded the Education Industry Association’s “Friend of Education Award” and the Black Alliance for Educational Options’ Champion Award and has been named Working Mother’s “Most Powerful Moms in Education” and EDTECH Digest’s “Top 100 Influencers in Edtech” in 2018.

-Jeanne raised four children.
-A first generation American, she enjoys visiting her family’s communities of origin in Italy when time permits and spends time on the water with her husband Dr. Kevin Strother, a classically trained musician, educator, and charter boat captain and their 2 labs.
+Jeanne has four adult children and a perfect one year old grandson.
+A first generation American, she enjoys visiting her family’s communities of origin in Italy when time permits and spends time on the water with her husband Dr. Kevin Strother, a classically trained musician, educator, and charter boat captain, and their 2 labs.
 These activities and her family and friends contribute to Jeanne’s deep appreciation of wine.